KawiraSharon/KawiraSharon/README.md

 # Hi!
 I’m Sharon

 ## About Me
-I am a passionate and dedicated software engineer with a particular interest in .
-Currently, I am furthering my expertise by taking a specialized course in backend development from ALX Africa.
+I am a passionate and dedicated software engineer with a particular interest in backend engineering and technologies.
+I am currently furthering my expertise by taking a specialized course in backend development from ALX Africa.

 ## Languages and Tools